theriaubenoit-ops/aNA-ai/docs/architecture.md

 │   ├── installation_fr.md              # Installation (FR)
 │   ├── legend.md                       # 📋 To Do: ...
 │   └── philosophy.md                   # The ethical vision
-├── examples/                           # 📋 To Do: Comprehensive example suite
+├── examples/                           # Comprehensive example suite
 │   ├── basic-demo.html                 # 📋 To Do: ...
 │   ├── learning-demo.html              # 📋 To Do: ...
 │   └── memory-demo.html                # 📋 To Do: ...